 Local councils are not unfamiliar with crisis management and providing their constituents with emergency relief.
-From droughts to bushfires, major storms and long-term erosion (such as what we’re seeing on the Central Coast), small government needs to have a diverse skill set to handle the myriad of issues that can arise in their communities.
+From droughts to bushfires, major storms and long-term erosion, small government needs to have a diverse skill set to handle the myriad of issues that can arise in their communities.

 COVID-19, however, presents a challenge unlike anything they’ve had to experience before.
 From financial disruption due to residents being unable to pay their rates, to the need for internal staff to wear multiple hats in the workplace, agility is essential for modern local councils to survive.

 PM-Partners has spent 25 years working with a variety of local councils, helping them adopt agile processes, pivot to new strategies and ride out the challenges unique to small government.
 And right now, it’s more important than even for local councils to use their funding wisely.

 “Councils are finding it extremely difficult at the moment because they have to be very, very careful, especially with the lockdown due to COVID-19,” says Leanne Griffiths, an experienced consultant, organisational change management expert and former Head of People and Culture at PM-Partners.

 “A local council’s primary source of funding is still their rates, and if you think about it, they haven’t been able to increase those rates and lots of people aren’t paying their rates because they no longer have a job, so the councils are providing them with a grace period.”

 Leanne says because it’s taxpayer money that funds local councils, they need to be much more transparent about how they generate new income – whether that’s through grants or funding from the state government.

 One Sydney council finding efficiency through smarter initiatives

 PM-Partners has worked alongside local councils for many years, including a historic council in Western Sydney.
 According to Leanne, the initiatives they started together are more critical now than ever.